solPumpKings/bisskut/public/downloads/INSTALLATION_GUIDE.md

-# AsterDrop Extension Installation Guide
+# DropX Extension Installation Guide

 ## 🚀 Quick Installation

 Since this extension is not yet published on the Chrome Web Store, follow these steps to install it manually:

 ### Step 1: Extract the Files
-1. Download the `asterdrop-extension.zip` file
+1. Download the `dropx-extension.zip` file
 2. Right-click the ZIP file and select "Extract All"
 3. Choose a location to extract (e.g., Desktop or Documents)